jhpyle/docassemble/_docs/fields.md

 ## <a name="date"></a>Dates

 `datatype: date` provides a date entry input box.
 The style of the input box depends on the browser.
-Input validation is applied, but it is not strict; April 32 is considered invalid, but April 31 is considered valid.

 {% include side-by-side.html demo="date-field" %}

-Note that the resulting variable is plain text, not a special [Python] date object of any kind.
+Note that while input validation is applied, the resulting variable will be plain text, not a special [Python] date object.
 For more information about working with date variables, see the documentation for the [date functions].
 These functions are flexible and will work correctly if you give them dates as text, as long as a date can be discerned from the text.

+If you set a [`default`] value for a date field, write the date in the format YYYY-MM-DD.
+Many browsers have built-in "date pickers" that expect dates to be in this format.
+See [Mozilla's documentation] of the date input field.
+If the browser uses a date picker, then your interview will see text values in the form YYYY-MM-DD, but on other browsers, like [Firefox], the format may be some other format.

 ## <a name="email"></a>E-mail addresses